Archives and Special Collections Services

 The IU Libraries often digitize and preserve books and serials in brittle condition or that require special handling as long as we are in compliance with copyright law.
 High use items that may begin showing signs of wear are also candidates for digitization.

-If you are scanning a book or serial that is out of copyright, we want to know!
-It could be added to the Indiana University Digital Library.
 For more information, please contact Kara Alexander, Digital Media Specialist in Digital Collections Services for scanning guidelines and best practices.

 Scholars' Commons Digitization Lab